 Put apps and add-ons on sale

 You can promote your app or add-on in the Microsoft Store by putting it on sale for a limited time.
 You can choose to offer the product either at a lower price tier or with a percentage-based discount.
+And you can choose whether to offer the sale to everyone, or make it an exclusive offer for customers who own one of your other products.

 When you use the Sale pricing section of the Pricing and availability page of a submission to temporarily lower the price of your app or add-on, customers viewing your Store listing will see strikethrough pricing indicating that the price has been reduced (as opposed to a scheduled price change, which can lower or raise the price without displaying it as a change in the Store).